 The Origin of Awareness Through the Body

 Awareness Through the Body was developed in India with children in Auroville schools.
-Auroville is an intentional, international community in southern India, dedicated to the search for human unity and best known for it’s groundbreaking projects in environmental sustainability. (www.auroville.org.in) The Auroville community maintains six schools serving children from preschool through high school for the community, and four schools for local village children from kindergarten through high school.
-ATB is now being offered in many of the kindergartens and all of the elementary schools for both Auroville children and the very poor village children in schools affiliated with Auroville.
+Auroville is an intentional, international community in southern India, dedicated to the search for human unity and best known for it’s groundbreaking projects in environmental sustainability. (www.auroville.org.in) For more than fifteen years children in the Auroville Schools and in the surrounding village schools have participated in weekly or bi-weekly ATB classes and for many children the differences have been profound.
 Workshops for adults with many different backgrounds (teachers, yoga instructors, artists, body workers, therapists) have been offered in India, Holland, Spain, and the United States since 2004.

 There is a particular need for children of today to develop these skills.
 They spend many hours sitting, either in classrooms or in front of a screen.
 They are less and less active physically but mentally they are bombarded with a variety of visual and oral stimuli, some of which is violent in content or presentation.
 Obesity and inability to concentrate are only two of the problems attributed to the reduced range of physical activity and the increased stimulation.
 Children come to school with a burden of anxiety from the tensions in our society and the increasing fragmentation of social support systems from the family and the community.
 With ATB, children gradually learn to focus, concentrate, relax and feel a sense of accomplishment.